jalhadab/project5/readme.md

 ## Classes and relationships
 - A college student has
-	-name
+	- name
-	-major
+	- major
-	-photo
+	- photo
-	-about two decades of past experience of life
+	- about two decades of past experience of life
 		- any remarkable time / move in past 20-year life
 		- education experience
-	-taken some major courses
+	- taken some major courses
 		- a list of major courses
 - Person has
-	-hobby
+	- hobby
 		- what you like to do in your spare time?

 ## choreography